Free Christian Illustrations

 Back to Top ------------------------------------------------------------------------------------------------

-Furthermore, when we became Christians we automatically became royalty.
-We are frog-princes waiting to be kissed.
-When we die God gives us that kiss (resurrection) and our metamorphosis is complete.
-We will be clumsy frogs no longer but glorious royalty for eternity.
+However, this is just the first transformation; when we die God gives us that kiss (resurrection) and we go through our final metamorphosis.
+We will receive our eternal resurrection body and will be clumsy frogs no longer but glorious royalty for eternity.

 Back to Top ------------------------------------------------------------------------------------------------